 We’re guessing that you already understood the basic principle of this method from the headline.

-So, let’s dig into the process-
+So, let’s dig into charging a cordless drill battery without a charger process-

 Next, you have to gather up some batteries.
-But do know how many batteries you’ll need?
+But do you know how many batteries you’ll need?
 Well, the answer to that question depends upon your drill battery voltage.

 To determine the battery number, you have to do some calculations.
 We’ll explain the whole calculation through an example-

-Let’s say that your cordless drill battery is 18 V. And you’ve found 1.5 V batteries in the market.
+Let’s say your cordless drill battery is 18 V. And you’ve found 1.5 V batteries in the market.
 Now, let’s calculate how many of these small ones are required-

 18 V/ 1.5 V = 12 batteries